Location: South Africa

 Duration: Minimum 4 weeks, maximum 12 weeks

 Start Dates: Start dates are each month, enquire with us when applying.

 Cost: $3,100 USD per month.
 See Costs section for more details.

-Includes: all food, accommodation, airport pickup & drop-off, orientation, training, all equipment hire and all project related travel
+Includes: catering, accommodation, airport pickup & drop-off, orientation, training, all equipment hire and all project related travel

 Does not Include: Flights, travel insurance, visas and vaccinations